 I’ve wanted to make a pie for ages but after misplacing the pie dish I stole from my Mum 2 years ago (along with a couple of knives, a plate and a chopping board, sorry Mum!
-Haha) I finally bought one of my own!
+Haha) I finally bought one of my own and made this raspberry and apple pie!

 I was originally going to make a standard boring topped pie but then I decided to go all out last minute and ended up having to make my own pastry for the base.
 I’m not going to include a recipe for pastry because it’s super easy and I didn’t measure anything but basically chuck flour and butter into a bowl, rub the butter into the flour until it resembles breadcrumbs then keep adding bits of water until it forms a nice dough.
 Try to handle the pastry as little as possible, the colder your hands the better.
 I vaguely remember being told, probably by my Grandma that cold hands make better pastry.